 The 2018 Colony Short Film Festival will be presented in Marietta, Ohio’s historic Peoples Bank Theatre—a grand performance hall and movie house that was built in 1919.
 Downtown Marietta is a charming riverboat town on the confluence of the Ohio and Muskingum River that features a wealth of opportunities outside the film festival, including downtown shopping and dining, as well as outdoor adventure by bike or kayak along the rivers.
 Established as the first settlement of the Northwest Territory by veteran officers of the American Revolution, the town’s historic sites date as far back as the 1700s and also include ancient Hopewell earthworks dating from 100 BCE to 500 CE.

 A benefit of our small festival is that we provide plenty of opportunities for filmmakers to engage with the audience, whether informally in the VIP Lounge or during audience Q&A sessions after screenings.
 Our size allows for filmmakers to learn as we feature quality speakers and workshops covering crucial film topics.

-In the past we have featured Emmy award winning filmmaker Pam Tanner Boll who produced “Born into Brothels,” Danny Boyd, Director of “Strange Dreams: Invasion of the Space Preachers” and “Chillers,” Documentary Filmmaker, Jacob Young, renown for the cult classic “Dancing Outlaw”, Brad Kalinoski, digital artist for “Black Swan”, and from locals Josh Crook and Will Wedig for their films, “Salvage, “LaSoga” and “Forged”.
+Past notable guests and presenting filmmakers have included Academy Award winner Pam Tanner Boll, producer of “Born into Brothels,” Danny Boyd, Director of “Strange Dreams: Invasion of the Space Preachers” and “Chillers,” Jacob Young, Documentary Filmmaker, renown for the cult classic “Dancing Outlaw,” Brad Kalinoski, digital artist for “Black Swan,” and from locals Josh Crook and Will Wedig for their films, “Salvage,” “LaSoga,” and “Forged”.